-As we prepare to leave the European Union but with the future trading relationship still to be shaped, we have a duty to prepare for all possible outcomes.
+As we leave the European Union with the future trading relationship still to be shaped, we have a duty to help businesses prepare for all possible outcomes.
 Because of this, we are asking: “is your business prepared for Brexit?”

-This will you mitigate any risks so you can prepare their business for all Brexit scenarios.
-For example, if we leave the EU without an agreement, all UK businesses will have to apply customs, excise VAT and procedures to goods traded with the EU.
+This will help you mitigate any risks so you can prepare their business for all Brexit scenarios.
+Remember, from 2021 it is possible that all UK businesses will have to apply customs, excise VAT and procedures to goods traded with the EU, even if a trade deal is reached.
 Our handy guide below will help you prepare for any outcome.

 What can I do to help prepare my business for Brexit?